|Start Date||Duration||Time Slot||Fee|

-Participants are encouraged to write and create various pieces of work, drawing on their own interests and experiences, with a view to sharing some of this (if so inclined) in a showcase for family and friends at the end of the 6-week programme.
+Participants are encouraged to write and create various pieces of work, drawing on their own interests and experiences, with a view to sharing some of this (if so inclined) in a showcase for family and friends at the end of the programme.
 Alongside a variety of writing and creativity exercises, there will also be short talks and discussions on different aspects of being a writer in the modern world.

 Both newcomers and participants in previous DYA workshops are welcome.
 Each round of Dublin Young Authors offers something different.

 I really enjoyed the course...
 I learnt that even though my writing isn't bad I need to think through it more...
 It's good to have something to improve on.
 I felt that this was a safe environment to share my work.
 Thank you.

 The course was really interactive and all instructors gave the impression that they loved what they were doing - didn't feel like I was just going through the motions.
 Individual critique sessions specific to each student as opposed to generic advice was especially helpful, as I struggle to apply such guidelines to my own writing...
 Having never attended 'formal' creative writing lessons, I had somewhat ambiguous expectations, but this experience has only augmented my passion for writing, reigniting the apathy-quashed fire after an uninspiring school year... and for that I'm extremely grateful.